CaptainCrowbar/crow/docs/interval.md

 `none`.

-To be usable as the template parameter to `Interval` and related types, a type must at the very least be default constructible, copyable, and totally ordered (defining all six comparison operators).
+To be usable as the template parameter to `Interval` and related types, a type must at the very least be default constructible, copyable, and ordered.

 The interval may be a finite interval with upper and lower bounds, bounded on one side but unbounded on the other, an empty interval (containing no